Doomsday device: In fiction

 Doomsday devices started becoming more common in science fiction in the 1940s and 1950s, due to the invention of nuclear weapons and the constant fear of total destruction.
 A well-known example is in the film Dr. Strangelove (1964), where a doomsday device, based on Szilard and Kahn's ideas, is triggered by an incompletely aborted American attack and all life on Earth is extinguished.
 Another is in the Star Trek episode The Doomsday Machine (1967), where the crew of the Enterprise fights a powerful planet-killing alien machine.
-However, doomsday devices also expanded to encompass many other types of fictional technology, one of the most famous of which is the Death Star, a planet-destroying, moon-sized space station.
+In Beneath the Planet of the Apes (1970), a cobalt device destroys life on earth.
+However, doomsday devices also expanded to encompass many other types of fictional technology, one of the most famous of which is the Death Star in Star Wars, a planet-destroying, moon-sized space station.

 Some works have also considered the erroneous activation of doomsday devices by external factors or chain reactions.
 An example of both is Virus (1980), where an earthquake is misdetected as a nuclear explosion and triggers a sequence of Automated Reaction Systems (ARS).
 Various types of fictional doomsday devices have also been activated as part of an AI takeover.
 This includes the missile launch system in the movie WarGames (1983), control of which has been handed entirely to a computer, and Skynet's nigh-destruction of the human race in The Terminator (1984).